lazyatom/interblah.net/soups/blog/how-rspec-works.snip.markdown

 Within the `run` method, some setup happens (mostly preamble to be output by the `reporter`, which is set via the configuration).
 Then we iterate through all of the "example groups", returned by `RSpec::world.example_groups`[^hmm].

-[^hmm]: I'm not sure why some people prefer the syntax `Module::method` rather than `Module.method`; as I understand it they are exactly the same, but the latter seems more confusing to me, since if you don't notice the lower-case *w* in `world` then you'd assume it was refering to a constant.
+[^hmm]: I'm not sure why some people prefer the syntax `Module::method` rather than `Module.method`; as I understand it they are exactly the same, but the former seems more confusing to me, since if you don't notice the lower-case *w* in `world` then you'd assume it was refering to a constant.

 Let's take a diversion to see how things actually get *into* `RSpec::world.example_groups`.